Mobile Messaging Cheat Sheet: Choose the Right Mobile Messaging Communication Channels Every Time

-When you understand your mobile channels and the unique communications channel each one represents, you’re more likely to choose the channel that will help you connect with your users in the ways they’ll welcome.
+When you understand your mobile channels and the unique communications channel each one represents, you’re more likely to choose the mobile messaging channel that will help you connect with your users in ways they’ll welcome.

 But keep in mind, even the best channels won’t make a bad, thoughtless or otherwise off-target message good.
 See our “From Good Push to Great Mobile Engagement” ebook for more help on creating push notifications that earn attention and even delight your users.

 And don’t forget to listen to your users — let their responses and preferences (and the data you glean from user behavior) guide your decision-making.